naemon/naemon.github.io/documentation/usersguide/monitoring-networkservices.md

 <pre>
 define service{
 	use                     generic-service        ; Inherit default values from a template host_name               remotehost
 	service_description     FTP
 	check_command           check_ftp
 	}
 </pre>

 A more advanced service definition is shown below.
 This service will check the FTP server running on port 1023 on <i>remotehost</i>.
 It will generate an alert if the server doesn't respond within 5 seconds or if the server response doesn't contain the string "Pure-FTPd [TLS]".

 <pre>
 define service{
-	use		generic-service		; Inherit default values from a template host_name		remotehost
+	use                     generic-servicei       ; Inherit default values from a template host_name               remotehost
 	service_description     Special FTP
 	check_command           check_ftp!-p 1023 -t 5 -e "Pure-FTPd [TLS]"
 	}
 </pre>